The sheer ancientness of the Kimberley in Western Australia’s far northwest becomes abundantly clear when you visit Broome.

 Average hotel price per room/per night: AUD $130

 Top spots for a beverage: Cable Beach Club, Roebuck Bay Hotel, Matso’s Broome Brewery

 Must-dos: Pearl farm tour, Courthouse Markets, Cable Beach sunset camel ride

-Watch our video guide to five top things to do in Broome:
+Watch our video guide to the top things to do in Broome:

 Welcome to The Big Bus tour and travel guide.
 Only got a couple of days to get to know amazing Broome in Western Australia?
 In this video, we bring you a Bro…